 King County Sexual Assault Resource Center offers a retirement savings plan (the plan) under section 401(k) of the Internal Revenue Code.
 King County Sexual Assault Resource Center matches 100% of up to 3% of an employee's eligible compensation, and 50% between 3% and 5%.
-King County Sexual Assault Resource Center's contributions to the plan totaled \$81,103 and \$72,259 for the years ended December 31, 2015 and 2014, respectively.
+King County Sexual Assault Resource Center's contributions to the plan totaled \$83,912 and \$81,103, respectively, for the years ended December 31, 2016 and 2015.